My Pursuit of a Sabbatical-Based Business

 The Vision: A Sabbatical-Based Business

 Years earlier, I had filmed an impromptu video about wanting to build what I called "a sabbatical-based business."
 The term just came to me out of nowhere, but it felt possible.
-I believed there just had to be a way to grow a business that thrived BECAUSE of how little you worked.
+I believed there just had to be a way to grow a business that thrived BECAUSE of how little you worked, not because of how much you worked.

 The seed for this idea was planted even earlier though - a decade earlier - by a man named Dan Sullivan.
 I used to listen to his CD (yes, actual CDs in my car) about how he would help entrepreneurs multiply their income (we’re talking millions of dollars) while working just a few weeks per year.
 Not months.
 Weeks.